feigi/TemplatePrefetch/README.md

 ## Documentation

-In order to use template prefetching you have to define the routes your application state may go.
-This means you define which state can following after which using simple from().to() calls on the TemplatePrefetchProvider.
-Those functions expect ui-router state names as you would use them in $state.go() calls.
+In order to use template prefetching you have to define valid routes for your application state.
+This means you provide all the state transitions that are valid for your application.
+This is done by simple from('A').to('B') calls, where A and B are valid ui.router state names.
+ So, essentially, ui-router-template-prefetch has a complete state model of your application.
+In graph theoretical terms, the states from ui.router are the nodes and the from().to() calls represent the directed edges between nodes.
+ The state transitions are defined as follows:

 ```js
 angular('myApp', ['template-prefetch'])